Cryptorchidism in Dogs: Everything You Need to Know

 Now while this may sound surprising, there is actually a natural and non-invasive approach that you can go for should your dog be afflicted with cryptorchidism.

-Zumalka by HomeoAnimal’s TESTI-DROP is designed to promote your beloved pet’s proper testicle position.
+Zumalka's TESTI-DROP is designed to promote your beloved pet’s proper testicle position.
 Besides being made with high-quality, natural ingredients, this product also uses a gentle holistic approach to help facilitate the descent of the testis inside the scrotum.

-Cryptorchidism in dogs FAQ’s
+Cryptorchidism in Dogs FAQ’s

 Does cryptorchidism cause infertility?